Compound annual growth rate

 Compound annual growth rate (CAGR) is a business, economics and investing term representing the mean annualized growth rate for compounding values over a given time period.
-CAGR smoothes the effect of volatility of periodic values that can render arithmetic means less meaningful.
+CAGR smooths the effect of volatility of periodic values that can render arithmetic means less meaningful.
 It is particularly useful to compare growth rates of various data values, such as revenue growth of companies, or of economic values, over time.

 Equation

 For annual values, CAGR is defined as: